 I am a passionate audio enthusiast which has led me to an awesome career that I love and enjoy immensely.
 Sound and words rule my personal universe.

-My career as an audio engineer spans 34 years since the first day I began to record and mix songs on my Tascam PortaStudio (cassetter 4-track) in the early 80’s while attending college at UC Berkeley.
-I formed a couple of bands and sang lead (sometimes playing rhythm guitar until 1988 when I discovered that the “behind-the-scenes” tech realm was much more to my liking.
-I love how you can control the ENTIRE sound mix, and not just your own instrument.
-I then began a career as a live sound engineer in earnest and have toured extensively throughout the U.S. and Europe as front-of-house sound engineer for a multitude of bands on various record labels (most notably “Medicine” on American Recordings) and have been a staff engineer at the venerable Bottom of the Hill nightclub since their inception in 1991.
+My career as an audio engineer spans 34 years since the first day I began to record and mix songs on my Tascam PortaStudio (cassette 4-track) in the early ’80s while attending college at UC Berkeley.
+I formed a couple of bands and sang lead (sometimes playing rhythm guitar) until 1988 when I discovered the “behind-the-scenes” tech realm was much more to my liking.
+I love how you can control the ENTIRE sound mix and not just your own instrument.
+I then began a career as a live sound engineer and toured extensively throughout the U.S. and Europe as front-of-house sound engineer for a multitude of bands on various record labels (most notably “Medicine” on American Recordings) and was a staff engineer at the venerable Bottom of the Hill nightclub from their inception in 1991 until 2012.
 The club and its staff are like family.